Home

 Axisbits GmbH

-• custom software is developed for an individual order and represents processes, data models or interfaces precisely.
+• Custom software is developed for a single client and maps processes, data models or interfaces with precision.

-• Custom software is targeted by order programmed, standard software is a finished product for many users.
+• Custom software is programmed to order, whereas standard software is a finished product for many users.

-• Costs for custom software: Higher initial investments, but no ongoing license fees.
+• Costs for custom software: higher initial investment, but no ongoing licence fees.
 Price range between CHF 20,000 and 300,000.
 More for higher requirements.

-• Cloud & location: Operation is possible both within our own infrastructure and in Swiss cloud regions; industry-specific requirements may require stricter rules.
+• Cloud & location: operation is possible both on your own infrastructure and in Swiss cloud regions; industry-specific rules may be stricter.

-Individual software is developed for an individual client and represents their processes and interfaces.
-Standard software, on the other hand, is a finished product that provides the same range of functions for all customers.
+Custom software is developed for a single client and reflects that client's processes and interfaces.
+Standard software, by contrast, is a finished product that provides the same set of functions for all customers.

 When is custom software worthwhile?

-The use of custom software is worthwhile for you if your processes, data models or integrations cannot be adequately represented with standard software.
-It is particularly useful when unique requirements on your part exist or when existing systems need to be connected to each other.
+Using custom software is worthwhile when your processes, data models or integrations cannot be adequately represented by standard software.
+It is particularly useful when you have unique requirements or when existing systems need to be connected to one another.

 Typical decision points for custom software:

-• Special processes: When processes cannot be covered with the functions of current standard solutions.
+• Specific processes: when processes cannot be covered by the functions of common standard solutions.

-• integration: When systems, machines or databases need to be connected via interfaces that are not provided for in standard software.
+• Integration: when systems, machines or databases need to be connected via interfaces that aren't provided in standard software.

-• Scale: When software needs to grow and expand.
+• Scaling: when the software needs to grow and be extended.

-• Data sovereignty: When complete control over data, source code, and infrastructure is desired or necessary.
+• Data sovereignty: when full control over data, source code and infrastructure is needed or required.

 Examples of custom software

-• A production plant wants to bundle machine control, quality control and reporting in one system.
+• A production company wants to bundle machine control, quality control and reporting in one system.

-• A Marketplace provider develops a platform that combines payment systems, booking logic and user administration.
+• A marketplace provider builds a platform that connects payment systems, booking logic and user management.

-• One cantonal authority requires an application that combines data from different registers.
+• A cantonal authority needs an application that brings together data from different registers.

 {{fs-btn-cta}}